top of page

 I know who you are | Published April 2019 | Read August 2020

 I know who you are is my least favourite of Feeney's novels.
-It has been a while since I read it and I recall not guessing the ending, but it is the ending that is something of a double-edged sword.
+It has been a while since I read it.
+I recall not guessing the ending, but it is the ending that is something of a double-edged sword.
 Not guessing it means kudos to Feeney for the cleverness.
 That said, the ending itself is disappointing because Feeney went…well…there.
 (I can't say what the "there" is as it will spoil the ending.
 You will know what I mean if you read the book.)

 You know how when you read a thriller ending, you say to yourself “what in the actual f**k?” because you are so blown away by the twist you did not see coming?
 You give the author a silent high five for their creativity, right?
 I know who you are gave me that same reaction, but not in a good way.